SaaS Metrics

 Operator takeaway

-• Keep CAC (Customer Acquisition Cost) consistent by cohort, segment, and period before you use it as a decision signal in planning or reporting.
+• Keep CAC Meaning: Formula, Example, and What Counts in CAC consistent by cohort, segment, and period before you use it as a decision signal in planning or reporting.

 • Interpret the metric alongside retention, margin, or payback so one ratio does not hide the real operating trade-off.